wesleyhales/wesleyhales.com/blog/2009-02-24-How-to-make-money-off-of-a-Firefox-theme-or-not.md

 layout: blog
 title: How to make money off of a Firefox theme (or not)
 tags: [Java, firefox, theme]
+preview: This weekend was quite an eye opener for me.
+Since the first public release of...
+previewimage:
 ---

 <p>This weekend was quite an eye opener for me.
 Since the first public release of <a href="https://addons.mozilla.org/en-US/firefox/addon/9627/">ANTHEM</a> (my Firefox 3 theme), I have been trying to think of a way to monetize the downloads.
 Not really looking for a way to get rich, but a way to take advantage of, as of today, a theme that has been downloaded almost 500,000 times.</p>